The suspicions have lingered for decades.

 "It is one thing is to detect a substance, another to demonstrate that it is there in sufficient quantities to kill him," he told the AP.
 "It is difficult to determine if it is a lethal or therapeutic dosage."

 But Contreras says an exhumation is needed.
 He said medical records and Araya's account proved to him that Neruda's cancer was under control at the time of his death.
-No autopsy was performed because foul play was not suspected that night.
-Only later did the suspicions arise.

 "One thing is clear: Neruda didn't die of cancer," Contreras said.